MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Best-Practices-Securing-AD-FS.md

 When you federate your AD FS with Azure AD, it is critical that the federation configuration (trust relationship configured between AD FS and Azure AD) is monitored closely, and any unusual or suspicious activity is captured.
 To do so, we recommend setting up alerts and getting notified whenever any changes are made to the federation configuration.
 To learn how to setup alerts, see [Monitor changes to federation configuration](/azure/active-directory/hybrid/how-to-connect-monitor-federation-changes).

 ## Additional security configurations
-The following additional capabilities can be configured optionally to provide additional protections to those offered in the default deployment.
+The following additional capabilities can be configured to provide more protection.

 ### Extranet "soft" lockout protection for accounts
 With the extranet lockout feature in Windows Server 2012 R2, an AD FS administrator can set a maximum allowed number of failed authentication requests (ExtranetLockoutThreshold) and an `observation window`s time period (ExtranetObservationWindow).
 When this maximum number (ExtranetLockoutThreshold) of authentication requests is reached, AD FS stops trying to authenticate the supplied account credentials against AD FS for the set time period (ExtranetObservationWindow).
 This action protects this account from an AD account lockout, in other words, it protects this account from losing access to corporate resources that rely on AD FS for authentication of the user.
 These settings apply to all domains that the AD FS service can authenticate.